gameinbucket/tldr/README.md

 *focusing on mathematics, chemistry, and everyday essentials*
 --------------

+a tool aimed to provide answers to common questions and calculations through a simple interface in a browser tab

 **work in progress:**
 +periodic table looking element box for chemistry table +calculator